 With a background in magazine publishing since 1985 the Golbourn Family has a long association with the County of Essex.
-Carole is a Trustee of the Foundation since 2006 and both she and Alan make an enormous contribution to our success.
-They established their family fund with us in 2008 and aim to support voluntary and community organisations working on some of the County’s tougher issues such as substance misuse.
+Carole was a long serving Trustee of the Foundation and both she and her husband Alan continue to make an enormous contribution to our success.
+They established their named fund with us in 2008 and support voluntary and community organisations working on some of the county's tougher issues such as substance misuse.

 The Education Trust was established in 1991 by Harlow Council to advance the educational skills of young people in the district.
 The fund was re-launched in May 2007 under the management of Essex Community Foundation.

 The original Harlow Recreation Trust was established in 1981 and transferred to our management in 2011.
 The fund continues to provide funding for charitable projects undertaken by voluntary and community organisations which support the development of recreational skills, knowledge and talent for the benefit of people living in Harlow.
 Funding will generally be for one year, however for exceptional projects funding for more than one year may be considered.